CloudDirect/ARMLab/templates/AzureSQL/README.md

 ## Tamplate deployment

-The proviced JSON template deploys an SQL server and a database in the server.
+The proviced JSON template deploys an SQL server and a database in the server and opens up an IP range on the firewall of the SQL server.
+The name of the SQL server and database, the IP range, the admin credentials and the size of the database are configurable.